cozywigwam/cozywigwam.github.io/pages/notations/tmux.md

 # Key bindings

+Note: some of this information is outdated as of tmux 2.5.
+See `man tmux`.

 Keys are bound to either a key table or a mode table.
 Usage `[-t mode-table] [-T key-table]`.
 The two key tables:

 - `prefix`